 - On your website and in your other advertising and marketing materials, make sure the writing is clear and compelling and the photography is of high quality.

 Another way to attract new patients is to become involved in your community.
 Volunteer at your children’s school, become a member of the library board or participate in health fairs.
 Just being out-and-about in your community will create awareness of your practice and bring new patients to your office.

-The above content is excerpted from Episode #20: Attracting New Patients to Your Practice, a podcast created by the ADA and featuring Mark Hyman, DDS, MAGD, who teaches at the Pankey Institute in Key Biscayne, FL, and is an Adjunct Associate Professor at the UNC School of Dentistry.
+The above content is excerpted from Episode #20: Attracting New Patients to Your Practice, an audio presentation created by the ADA and featuring Mark Hyman, DDS, MAGD, who teaches at the Pankey Institute in Key Biscayne, FL, and is an Adjunct Associate Professor at the UNC School of Dentistry.
 Listen to the complete audio recording below.